IIIM-IS/AERA_Visualizer/INSTALL.md

 Run from AeraVisualizer.exe
 ===========================

 As shown above, you can run AERA Visualizer from Visual Studio.
-To run AeraVisualizer.exe directly (without Visual Studio), you need to put the Qt bin folder in the system path as follows:
+To run AeraVisualizer.exe directly (after building in Visual Studio), you need to put the Qt bin folder in the system path as follows:

 * Open the System control panel.